jimasp/behave-vsc/README.md

   - Shows failed test run result inside the feature file.
   - Shows full behave output in the Behave VSC output window.
   - Shows the behave command in the output so you can generate commands to run manually.
-  - Allows you to set behave's working directory (via `relativeWorkingDir` setting).
+  - Allows you to set behave's working directory (via `behaveWorkingDirectory` setting).
 - Two-way step navigation:
   - "Go to Step Definition" from inside a feature file (default F12).
   - "Find All Step References" from inside a step file (default Alt+F12).